-A lot has been written about affairs in both the professional and popular literature.
+A lot has been written about affairs in both professional and popular literature.
 The works of Emily Brown and the late Shirley Glass and Frank Pittman are perhaps the most notable on the subject.
 But because affairs seem to be a fixture in our society, they continue to merit our attention.
-In this vain, the following eleven reparative steps are offered to help rebuild a couple’s fractured post-affair relationship:
+In this vein, the following eleven reparative steps can help rebuild a couple’s fractured post-affair relationship.

 2. Consider your history.
-Affairs runs in families.
-If, for example, one of your parents had an affair you may model this behavior in real time in an effort to get your needs met.
+Affairs run in families.
+If, for example, one of your parents had an affair, you may model this behavior in an effort to get your needs met.
 Learning to be assertive and express your desires directly can be helpful in breaking this generational transmission process.

 3. The offender must take responsibility for having the affair.
 If the offending partner fails to show remorse, the probability for reparation is slim.
 The same can be said if the offender refuses to apologize.
 The expression of anger alone provides less opportunity for healing.